Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 Do you have a picky cat that refuses to eat?

-It can seem like a gamble finding something your fussy cat will enjoy.
-Lots of money gets wasted when your cat won’t budge and eat what they’re served.
+It’s a gamble finding food fussy cats enjoy.
+Lots of money gets wasted when your cat won’t budge.

 But what makes a food best for a picky cat?
 Why are these darn cats so fussy anyway?